rhyslwells/Data-Archive/content/standardised/Feature Selection.md

 ---
-aliases: []
+aliases:
-category:
+category: ML
 date modified: 27-07-2025
-tags: [drafting, ml_process]
+tags:
+  - ml_process
+  - data_modeling
+  - model_explainability
+  - evaluation
 ---
-Purpose: The primary goal of feature selection is to identify and retain the most relevant features for model training while ==removing irrelevant or redundant ones==.
+Feature selection is to identify and retain the most relevant features for model training while ==removing irrelevant or redundant ones==.
 This helps in simplifying the model, reducing overfitting, and improving computational efficiency.

-Process: Feature selection is typically performed before model training.
+Feature selection is typically performed before model training.
 It involves evaluating features based on certain criteria or algorithms to decide which features to keep or discard.

 Through an iterative process, feature selection experiments with different methods, adjusts parameters, and evaluates model performance until an optimal set of features is found.

+When selecting features we ask:
+- Which play the biggest role.
+- Can we control it/select it?
+- Can we control it easily & what do we gain from it
+- is it a sensible variable?

 See [[Feature Selection vs Feature Importance]]
 ### Methods